WooCommerce Invoicing: Email Invoices with Pay Now Links

 WooCommerce's popularity for Web-based shopping experiences is such that 30% of all online stores use it.
 Still, many B2B-type users find its approach to eCommerce is only not up to the task for more complex transactions.
 For example, sending an invoice to a client or allowing wholesale customers to buy items in bulk with special payment terms.

-But there is a way to use WooCommerce to generate invoices with online and offline payment options and keep track of orders in the same place as your public storefront orders.
+WooCommerce can also be used to generate invoices with online and offline payment options and keep track of orders in the same place as your public storefront orders.

 Here's a step-by-step guide to generating an invoice, emailing it with a payment link, and enabling your customer to pay directly online using only WooCommerce and the payment gateway plug-in you choose.